kmfranklin/village_market/README.md

 - **Suspend Vendors** – Temporarily limit access to the application
 - **Restore Vendors** – Reactivate suspended vendors or permanently delete them

+### Product Management System

+**Vendors:**

+- **Add Products** - Vendors can add new products with images, descriptions, categories, and pricing
+- **Edit Products** - Modify existing product details, including images and availability status
+- **Delete Products** - Remove products they no longer sell
+- **Manage Pricing and Units** - Vendors can specify product prices per unit (e.g., per pound, per dozen)

+**Admins:**

+- **Manage All Products** - Admins can view, edit, and delete products from any vendor
+- **Add Products** - Admins can add new products, and assign them to specific vendors via dropdown menu
+- **Suspend or Restore Products** - Control availability of products at the market
+- **Override Vendor Listings** - Admins can update incorrect product details when necessary

+### Cloudinary Integration for Image Management

+- **Image Uploads** - Product images are stored securely using Cloudinary
+- **Automatic Image Optimization** - Images are automatically resized and optimized for web delivery
+- **Cloud Storage Delivery** - No local storage required, reducing server load
+- **Secure Deletion** - Removing a product also removes its image from Cloudinary

 ### Forgot Password System

 - Password recovery via email-based reset link